jsam/fuseline/docs/for-developers/broker-api.md

 If no step is available the request yields an HTTP ``204`` response with an empty body.

+Older broker versions returned a JSON object like ``{"status_code": 204}``.
+The ``HttpBrokerClient`` still accepts this legacy format for compatibility but new implementations should rely on the proper HTTP status code.

 ### Reporting progress

 ```